echarlesgrasby/seasug-2026-paper/README.md

 > There are some sections of this paper that are duplicated, either in part or in whole, from the first author's (Eric C. Grasby) dissertation.
 > This dissertation is still a draft (has not been published with ProQuest) at the time of writing this paper.

+## License

+Please cite with proper credit to the authors.